cr3mov/writeups/seccon23-rev-perfect-blu/index.md

 #### Overview

-Once i opened the downloaded `.tar.gz` file i observed that there's an `.iso` file inside and once i mounted it i saw that it has a file structure that looked like a fs structure of a DVD disc.
-So what i did is i dragged this `.iso` file to the VLC and got very surprised.
+Once I opened the downloaded `.tar.gz` file I observed that there was a `.iso` file inside and once I mounted it I saw that it had a file structure that looked like the fs structure of a DVD.
+So what I did is I dragged this `.iso` file to the VLC and was very surprised.

 ![1](./img/1.png)